 Vegetables, overall, are much more affordable than meat.
 Learning the correct combinations and flavours is all that is necessary for a satisfying, nourishing meal.
 So when chat about proactive health — this should include menu planning and sale shopping to help you maximize those efforts.

-Ki’s Kitchen teaches you how in all our workshops.
+Ki’s Kitchen teaches you how in all our workshops and cooking classes.

 My Personal Story on Proactive Health vs. Reactive